Find Affordable College Courses

 17 Yearly Graduations

 University of Massachusetts - Dartmouth comes in at #8 on our list of the most popular colleges offering bachelor's degrees in behavioral aspects of health.
 Each year, around 7,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,833 per year, while in-state graduate students, on average, pay $16,390 per year.
-During the 2020-2021 academic year, 17 people received their bachelor's degree in behavioral aspects of health from UMass Dartmouth.
-Around 88% of these students were from an underrepresented racial-ethnic group, and 94% were women.
+The average in-state tuition for full-time undergraduates is $14,533 per year, while in-state graduate students, on average, pay $16,390 per year.
+During the most recent year for which we have data, 17 people received their bachelor's degree in behavioral aspects of health from UMass Dartmouth.
+Of these students, 79% were women and 71% were members of underrepresented racial-ethnic groups.

 #9